 Combined with the rise of crowdsourcing and online talent marketplaces, the rise of the nomads means that marketing managers have direct access to talented freelancers all over the world who are often cheaper, faster while offering the same quality as agencies and in-house teams.

-There’s a few sweeping generalisations here so, in real terms, here’s what the digital nomad means for you, your business and your marketing strategy.
+There’s a few sweeping generalizations here so, in real terms, here’s what the digital nomad means for you, your business and your marketing strategy.

 Digital nomads don’t work 9-5, they’re worldwide and operating in multiple time-zones meaning they’re often available around the clock if you’ve got a good network.
 The result, you can build elements of responsiveness and reactiveness into your marketing strategy without any loss in quality that may not have been possible otherwise.